 1400 square meters - this is the amount of space available for temporary exhibitions.
 This is more than a regulation Olympic swimming

-box in the box technology.
+577 is the number of people that can fit in the auditorium built in a box in the box technology.
 This is a unique solution, providing acoustic isolation of the auditorium from the rest of the building

 322 - is the number of parking spaces for visitors.